Below are some frequently asked questions about Direct Primary Care. We will continue to post more questions and answers as they come up.

 Q: HOW AM I BILLED FOR SERVICES?

 A: You pay a subscription.
 The subscription options are monthly, quarterly, or yearly.
 There is a discount for paying yearly.
 We keep a credit card on file and it is billed automatically.
-Any additional feels like labs, medications, images, will be added to your monthly fee if and when they apply.
+Any additional feels like labs, medications, images, and treatments are paid for at time of service or will be added to your monthly fee if and when they apply.
 Its the best model for high-quality care service and support over a long period.

 Q: DO I REALLY HAVE DIRECT ACCESS TO MY PHYSICIAN?